Find out what it takes to be a police officer.

 2. Degree Holder Entry Programme (DHEP)

-- have attained a bachelor’s degree (or international equivalent) in any subject (other than Professional Policing Practice) or be due to be awarded your degree before February 2021
+- have attained a bachelor’s degree (or international equivalent) in any subject (other than Professional Policing Practice) prior to DHEP course start date

 Find out more about the Detective Degree Holder Entry Programme.